Compass Therapeutics to Partic - GuruFocus.com

-BOSTON, April 19, 2023 (GLOBE NEWSWIRE) -- Compass Therapeutics, Inc. ( CMPX), a clinical-stage, oncology-focused biopharmaceutical company developing proprietary antibody-based therapeutics to treat multiple human diseases, today announced that the Company will participate in the Stifel 2023 Virtual Targeted Oncology Days, which is taking place on April 25 – 26, 2023.
+BOSTON, April 26, 2023 (GLOBE NEWSWIRE) -- Compass Therapeutics, Inc. ( CMPX), a clinical-stage, oncology-focused biopharmaceutical company developing proprietary antibody-based therapeutics to treat multiple human diseases, today announced that the Company will participate in the H.C.
+Wainwright BioConnect Investor Conference in New York City on Tuesday, May 2, 2023.

 Fireside Chat details: